KazaKazan/js-rps/README.md

 Simple rock paper scissors game made for The Odin Project.

-Currently it's played through the console.
+New version overhauls the game to be played through a UI.